Is Foot Washing An Act Of Worship?

 Now, if you remember, I told you last week, that some people believe that after we partake of the Lord’s supper, in our worship, that we are obligated to immediately sing a hymn.
 And that belief stems from the accounts given by Mathew and Mark, concerning the Lord’s supper.
 Mathew records the instructions for the Lord’s supper, in Mathew 26:26 thru 29.
 And then in the next verse, he says; “And after singing a hymn, they went out to the Mount of Olives.”
 And Mark records exactly the same thing, in Mark 14:26.

-But as we plainly see, from what both John and Luke have written, the hymn, and the going out to the Mount of Olives, did not take place immediately after Jesus gave His instructions for the Lord’s super.
+But as we plainly see, from what both John and Luke have written, they didn’t even mention the singing of a hymn.
+But obviously, the hymn, and the going out to the Mount of Olives, didn’t take place immediately after Jesus gave His instructions for the Lord’s super.
+John devotes four chapters of things that were said in between those two events.
 So then, here’s a case of a simple lack of study, and a lack of knowledge of what the bible says.
 And people jump to conclusions about what God commands, and what He doesn’t command.
-As a matter of fact, neither John nor Luke even mention the singing of a hymn.

 I think that singing hymns is a great practice.
 And we have multiple accounts of Christians singing hymns during worship.
 But God never specified the order, in which the various acts of worship must be done.
 Can we sing a hymn after the Lord’s supper?
 Of course we can.
 But do we have to, to please God?
 Of course not, because God has never specified any order in which things must be done.
 1 Corinthians 14:40, says to do all things “decently and in order”, but not in a specific order.